h01ger/piuparts/README_pejacevic.txt

   Run the scripts as the piupartsm and piupartss users and clone that git repository into '/srv/piuparts.debian.org/src' in the first place.
 Then checkout the bikeshed branch.
+* Ideally provide '/srv/piuparts.debian.org/tmp' on (a sufficiently large) tmpfs.
+* `sudo ln -s /srv/piuparts.debian.org/etc/piuparts /etc/piuparts`
 * See below for further user setup instructions.
-* Provide '/srv/piuparts.debian.org' - on the slave ideally with a 'tmp' directory which is on tmpfs.
-* `sudo ln -s /srv/piuparts.debian.org/etc/piuparts /etc/piuparts`

 === User setup

-On pejacevic the piuparts-master user piupartsm needs to be installed, on piu-slave-bm-a a piupartss user is needed for the slave.
+On pejacevic the piuparts-master user piupartsm needs to be created, on piu-slave-bm-a a piupartss user is needed for the slave.
 Both are members of the group piuparts and '/srv/piuparts.debian.org' needs to be chmod 2775 and chown piuparts(sm):piuparts.